 Rachea was keen to get started, as she had an estate agent coming to take photos of her property and was needing to get home after the lunchtime calls.
 That is something I hear all the time how Care Workers have to arrange their life around their rota or else have to book time off to arrange appointments, which they cannot afford to do.

-We arrive at our first customer’s home; Mr L who suffers with M.S. and is now palliative care.
+We arrive at our first customer’s home; Mr L who suffers from M.S. and now has palliative care.
 It is so sad to see a young man just lying in his profiling bed, unable to do anything for himself and when I say anything it means nothing.
-We even have his TV set up to one of our Field Care Supervisor’s phones, so we can change the channel for him during the day.
+We even have his TV set up on one of our Field Care Supervisor’s phones, so we can change the channel for him during the day.

 We introduce ourselves and ask how he is doing.
 You have to wait a while for him to reply as his speech is very hard to understand.